opensistemas-hub/osbrain/docs/source/distributed_systems.rst

 ================================

-Working with distributed systems is easy, you just basically need to make sure you use TCP transport and to specify the network interface where you want to bind.
+Working with distributed systems is easy, you just basically need to make sure you use TCP transport and to specify the network interface IP address that you want to bind to.

-This can be done when binding (note that we are using `127.0.0.1` but you may use any other interface available in your system):
+This can be done when binding (note that we are using `127.0.0.1` but you may use any other IP address available in your system):

 .. code-block:: python

    address = agent.bind('PULL', transport='tcp', addr='127.0.0.1')

-Defining just the network interface means the agent will bind to a random port, which is usually fine.
-However, you can also specify the port to bind
+Defining just the IP address means the agent will bind to a random port, which is usually fine.
+However, you can also specify the port to bind to:
-to:

 .. code-block:: python